-Home > WHC Staff > Meet Our Staff: The Facilities Teams at JBSC and Temple
+Home > Blog > WHC Staff > Meet Our Staff: The Facilities Teams at JBSC and Temple

 Nearly every day of the year, our two buildings are bustling with activity as our members, guests, students, clergy, and staff come together to pray, learn, engage, socialize, celebrate, or mourn.
 Behind the scenes — from the early morning until often late at night — is an incredible team of individuals who work hard to ensure that both Temple and the Julia Bindeman Suburban Center are always is ready for whatever the day will bring.